Sandy5688/Default-Automation/README.md

 ## Overview

-Default-Automation is a Node.js-based automation framework designed to run scheduled bots for various social media platforms (Instagram, Twitter, TikTok, Telegram, Facebook, Reddit, Google My Business) and handle trap events with notification support.
-It uses Puppeteer for browser automation, Express for the API, and supports notifications via email, Telegram, and Twilio (SMS/WhatsApp).
+Default-Automation is a Node.js-based automation framework designed to run scheduled bots for various social media platforms and handle trap events with notification support.
+It now uses Axios for lightweight HTTP/API automation instead of Puppeteer.

 ---

 ## Features

-- **Scheduled Social Media Bots**: Automates login, posting, liking, commenting, and other actions on supported platforms.
+- **Scheduled Social Media Bots**: (Legacy) Previously used Puppeteer for browser automation.
+Migration to Axios/API-based automation is recommended.
-- **Trap Event API**: Exposes an API endpoint to trigger "trap" events for monitoring or honeypot purposes.
+- **Trap Event API**: Exposes an API endpoint to trigger "trap" events using Axios for decoy login endpoints.
 - **Multi-channel Notifications**: Sends alerts via email, Telegram, and Twilio when traps are triggered.
 - **Logging**: Centralized logging to both console and file.
 - **Extensible**: Easily add new bots or notification channels.